A full list of Federal issues and concerns facing broadcasters in Michigan:

 FCC Ends Main Studio Rule

+The FCC eliminated its broadcast main studio rule: a requirement that a broadcast station maintain a main studio in close proximity to its city of license that is open to the public and staffed during normal business hours.
+The action came on a 3-2 vote with the Democrats, Jessica Rosenworcel and Mignon Clyburn dissenting.
+Main Studio rule is nearly 80 years old, and was implemented to facilitate input from community members and the station’s participation in community activities.
+The commission’s new order retains the requirement that stations maintain a local or toll-free telephone number to ensure consumers have ready access to their local stations.
 In ending the rule, the FCC said it “recognizes that today the public can access information via broadcasters’ online public file, and stations and community members can interact directly through alternative means such as e-mail, social media, and the telephone.”
 Given this, the agency found that requiring broadcasters to maintain a main studio is outdated and unnecessarily burdensome.
 The rule change will be effective January 8, 2018.

 Station Spectrum Repacking Information

+The National Association of Broadcasters has set up an information page for the TV stations that will be affected by the repacking process.
 NAB.org/TVStationMoves provides a searchable database of the stations that will have to move, the phase or timeline in which the move will have to take place and the number of viewers affected.
 The database can be searched either by Congressional district or by State.

 Court Strikes Down 2016 Federal Overtime Rule

+On August 31, 2017 the U.S. District Court for the Eastern District of Texas overturned the U.S. Department of Labor’s (DOL) 2016 overtime rule, which altered the salary level needed for executive, administrative, and professional employees to be deemed exempt from federal minimum wage and overtime pay requirements.
+While this court ruling is likely to end the principal litigation over the rule, the DOL is still examining whether to adjust the salary level.
 For the time being, executive, administrative, and professional employees will generally continue to qualify for an exemption from the federal minimum wage and overtime pay requirements if they are compensated on a salary basis at a rate not less than $455 per week ($23,660 annually) and perform certain job duties outlined by the DOL.
 However, on July 26, 2017, the DOL published a request for information (RFI) seeking new public input on whether to revise the salary level for the executive, administrative, and professional employee exemptions, a move which may be a precursor to a new rule altering those exemptions.